mozilla-releng/scrum/sprints/20210226-loose-ends-sprint-mechanics/sprint-review.md

 ## Goal

-While working on the 2021 releng roadmap, for sprint 4 we buckled together a couple of loose ends items to help us close some chapters.
+While working on the 2021 releng roadmap, for sprint 4 we cobbled together a couple of loose ends items to help us close some chapters.
 First, we wanted to make some more progress on automating mac signer maintanence to help us streamline our automation and deployment process to make it consistent.
 ActiveData has been broken for quite some time